OnlyUnknown/Capstone-Mudole1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse...
+I would like to thank <a href="https://www.behance.net/adagio07">Cindy Shin in Behance<a> for original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>